robotpony/Presto/README.md

 The API code that results is much more focused on carefully testing parameters, retrieving appropriate resources, and building rich DOMs, rather than boilerplate code, managing responses, excessive error checking, routing, and other complex output generation.

-## Version 1.2 and beyond
+## <a id="1-2"></a> Version 1.2 and beyond

-*These are some notes for 1.2 toolkit feature candidates and other hidden gems in the tools we've developed*
+*These are some notes for 1.2 toolkit feature candidates and other hidden gems in the tools we've developed.*

+1. Install and command line helpers
-* Simple DB to object mappings
+2. Simple DB to object mappings
-* File listings
+3. File listing helpers (from Chronicle.md)
-* Mockup tools (simple JSON loading)
+4. Mockup tools (simple JSON loading)
-* Introspection
+5. Introspection
-* Testing tools
+6. Testing tools
-* Profiling tools
+7. Profiling tools (by @adam-patterson)
-* Documentation tools
+8. Documentation tools
-* New website (INFO|EXAMPLE … long page)
+9. New website (INFO|EXAMPLE … long page)

 The focus of 1.2 is in making standard API code simpler for production.
 This includes all API tasks, not just code.
 Development, debugging, deployment, testing, profiling, and documentation.
 The completion of these and solid install / examples is the goal.